jorgeluisalmiron/volcano-island-booking-api/README.md

 ## Assumptions and Considerations

-* It was defined the maximum availability per day of 100 persons.
 * A person can perform a booking indicating for how many persons the booking is.
 A limit of 10 persons by booking is setted.
 * Only a person who perform a booking must enter his/her personal information.
 Email, first name and last name are required.
+* It was defined the maximum availability per day of 100 persons.
+This configuration is in the application.yml.
 * Time Zones are not considered.
 * The table called **rules** contains some configurable rules to be executed during the bookings transactions.
 The values of this table are obtained on the app initialization.
 A change in a rule´s value on database won´t be refreshed on the app, but it could be considered for the future as an enhacement to implement as well as the API services to change the rules.